 "Historic Westlake Theatre sells for $2M," a March 8, 2018 Curbed L.A. piece by Bianca Barragan, discussed the deal and noted that the new owners intended to restore the theatre.
 Well, that latter part was fake news.
 It appears they just wanted to lease it out to whatever user it might attract.
 With no takers to lease the building, Jamison Services started advertising a sale as a possibility in 2019.
 Property Shark has a listing for the parcel.
 Several different brokers tried offering the theatre either for sale or lease and by itself or combined with other nearby properties.
 There were no takers.

 Status: In the spring of 2022 the owner reopened the building as a swapmeet.
 The retail spaces adjacent to the theatre entrance are rented and, as of September, several stalls had been rented in the rear of the auditorium.
 The stairs to the balcony are walled off and there's also currently a wall in place closing off the auditorium forward of the front of the balcony.
 Most of the theatre's decor remains intact.
-As of mid-2023 it was for sale again with CBRE as the broker.
+In mid-2023 it was for sale again.
+CBRE had the listing for a while but there were no takers.

 More exterior views: